opinion

 Discounting General, Ticketed or One-on-One Streams

-Offering members discounts for access to your general livestreams, or better ticket prices for your more exclusive preplanned shows, is often one of the biggest reasons fans make the choice to up their membership.
-This can all revolve around what price points or percentage discounts creators offer.
-Things to consider include the length and frequency of shows, and how fans will benefit from the discount compared to free/unpaid users.
-Depending on the platform, creators can make these discounts applicable to just their streams, their ticket shows, their private one-on-one shows or all of the above.
+Offering members discounts for access to your regular live shows, or your more exclusive preplanned shows, is often one of the biggest reasons why fans make the choice to up their membership.
+The price points and percentage discounts creators offer can make a huge difference.
+Things to consider include the length and frequency of shows, and how much members will benefit from the discount compared to free/nonpaying users.
+Depending on the platform, creators can make these discounts applicable to just their regular streams, their ticket shows, their private one-on-one shows or all of the above.

 Offering Video and Other Content Discounts

 Consider granting members discounts on existing or newly published content.
-This can include photos, videos or video clips.
-Creators have the autonomy to choose which videos are released for free or at a discount for fan club members, whereas fans/users who are subscribed for free must pay per post.
+This can include photos, full videos or segmented video clips.
+Creators have the autonomy to choose which videos are released for free or at a discount for fan club members, whereas nonpaying fans/users must pay per post.
 Additionally, creators can make bundled content packages to offer at discounted rates for subscribers, promoting these bundles regularly to showcase the value of membership.

 Granting Additional Optional Perks

 Providing ongoing value in proportion to the paid price is key in keeping members hooked.
 Perks can include flash sales, free recorded streams and/or voice messaging.
-Creators can also choose to include merchandise such as signed photos or fan gear, personalized experiences like customized content or virtual meet-and-greets, or special virtual events like Q&A sessions, behind-the-scenes tours, and themed live shows.
+Creators can also choose to include merchandise such as signed photos or fan gear, personalized experiences like customized content or virtual meet-and-greets, behind-the-scenes tours and themed live shows.
 Regardless of which perks you offer, it is about making your fan club members feel special to increase perceived value.

 Sara Loverays is a streamer and content creator who can be found at linktr.ee/SaraLoverays.